nzaupa/FPGA_resonant_converter/ResonantConverterBook/docs/diary/2024_diary.md

 David might help me tomorrow in attaching a real battery and see what is the real behavior.

 I'm going to improve the TOP_open_loop so that I can do the tests.

+After a long the day the result is: improved open-loop code with more options.
+I solved some compatibility problems and done some updates after new insights from the closed-loop.
+Now, what the OL can do is:
+ - by acting on `sw[2:1]` we can choose the controller
+   - 00 phi + delta
+   - 01 theta in z-plane (improved version with regularization)
+   - 10 theta in x-plane (run on mixed control by changing delta)
+   - 11 phi in x
+ - the angles phi and theta are changed with the buttons [1], [2] and reset with [0], delta with [3] and reset with [CPU_RESET]

+On the closed-loop.
+The original electronic load is officially dead, the older one is still interacting in a bad way.
+The last possibility is to use a real battery, another temporary solution might be to use a big capacitor (mF) in parallel with the EL.